 Technology- or vendor-specific information is outside the scope of this publication, so articles specific to Java or Linux, for example, are not considered for inclusion.

 The software industry and the academia are disconnected.
-On the one hand, practitioners often focus on the current tools of the trade while paying too little attention to the theory underpinning the development of software.
+On the one hand, practitioners often focus on the latest tools of the trade while paying too little attention to the theory underpinning the development of software.
 Academics, on the other hand, often focus on purely theoretical subjects while engaging too little with the industry to help it understand what works and what doesn’t.
 In this scenario, it should come as no surprise that software development hasn’t yet become an engineering discipline.

 As a practitioner who believes that evidence should guide practice, I constantly (but not exclusively) read technology-independent books and periodicals.
 This takes time and I find that a fair amount of the literature is (1) impractical or simply aimed at theoreticians, or (2) not supported by actual research (or at least none is referenced).
-It is unfortunate, as there may be some actionable insight buried in the former and claims made in the latter could potentially be supported by factual information.
+This is unfortunate, as there may be some actionable insight buried in the former and claims made in the latter could potentially be supported by factual information.

 I couldn’t find similar initiatives before starting this digest and therefore I decided to share publications that I believe are worth reading by fellow practitioners — I had started something similar at work, so I figured I might as well share it with the broader software development community.

-Inspired by Robert Glass‘ Facts and Fallacies of Software Engineering and Steve McConnell‘s Code Complete, two books which emphasize the importance of research in the software industry and whose references served as the basis for the periodicals I now follow, this is intended as my modest follow-up to their work.
+Inspired by Robert Glass‘ Facts and Fallacies of Software Engineering and Steve McConnell‘s Code Complete, two books that emphasize the importance of research in the software industry and whose references served as the basis for the periodicals I now follow, this is intended as my modest follow-up to their work.

 The vast majority of the quality publications I read come from the following paid periodicals: